AdRoll/mero/README.md

 ```

 Mero will also monitor elasticache for changes in the configuration.
 It will poll elasticache config according to the values of `conf_monitor_min_sleep` and `conf_monitor_max_sleep` in the configuration.
 The polling will run at a random interval that will always be between those two values (in milliseconds).
+If a cluster configuration change is found after a poll, the connections to the servers of that cluster will be restablished.
+This is done using OTP supervision principles: Mero maintains a supervision tree per cluster, which is stopped and restarted if its configuration changes.

 Using Mero